apache/spark/docs/configuration.md

   <td><code>spark.scheduler.blacklist.unschedulableTaskSetTimeout</code></td>
   <td>120s</td>
   <td>
-    The timeout in seconds to wait to try to acquire a new executor and schedule a task before aborting a TaskSet which was previously unschedulable because of being completely blacklisted.
+    The timeout in seconds to wait to acquire a new executor and schedule a task before aborting a TaskSet which is unschedulable because of being completely blacklisted.
   </td>
 </tr>
 <tr>